Boat & Marine

 Market value

-The insurer pays what the vessel is worth on the open market at claim time, based on age, condition, hours on the motor, and comparable sales.
-The payout may be considerably less than what you paid, especially for boats under five years old.
+The insurer pays what the vessel is worth on the open market at claim time.
+They look at age, condition, hours on the motor, and comparable sales.
+The payout?
+It may be considerably less than what you paid, especially for boats under five years old.

 Advantages